TripShot/hire-backend/README.md

 repository.
 Make the next hire work for it!

-We are always interested in improving our hiring processes, so feedback about the excercises is welcome.
+We are always interested in improving our hiring processes, so feedback about the exercises is welcome.

 Congratulations, you are done.
 Thanks for your interest in Tripshot!